chop1k/encrypter/README.md

 ### Commands list
  * hash - hashes given data and returns result to the stdout.
-    * -a or --algorithm - required option that specifies hashing algorithm, default value - sha256.
+    * -a or --algorithm - required option that specifies hash algorithm, default value - sha256.
     * -f or --file - option that specifies the file whose data will be used for hashing.
     * -b or --binary - option that specifies in what form hash will be displayed.
 If indicated then the hash will be returned in binary.
     * -s or --salt - option that specifies salt.
 Salt is a text which adds to the main text.
     * -A or --available - returns list of all available hashing algorithms.
  * encrypt - encrypts given data and returns result to the stdout.
-    * -a or --algorithm - required option that specifies encrypting algorithm.
+    * -a or --algorithm - required option that specifies encryption algorithm.
-    * -p or --password - option that specifies password.
+    * -p or --password - option that specifies password for encryption.
     * -i or --iv - option that specifies initial vector.
-    * -f or --file - option that specifies the file whose data will be used for encrypting.
+    * -f or --file - option that specifies the file whose data will be used for encryption.
     * -A or --available - returns list of all available algorithms.
     * -b or --binary - option that specifies in what form result will be displayed.
 If indicated then the result will be returned in binary.
  * decrypt - decrypts given data and returns result to the stdout.
-    * -a or --algorithm - required option that specifies encrypting algorithm.
+    * -a or --algorithm - required option that specifies decryption algorithm.
-    * -p or --password - option that specifies password.
+    * -p or --password - option that specifies password for decryption.
     * -i or --iv - option that specifies initial vector.
-    * -f or --file - option that specifies the file whose data will be used for encrypting.
+    * -f or --file - option that specifies the file whose data will be used for decryption.
     * -A or --available - returns list of all available algorithms.
     * -b or --binary - option that specifies in what form result will be displayed.
 If indicated then the result will be returned in binary.